BietSoft/brixx.docs/brixx-process-script/README.md

 ### <div id='process.start' /> .start

 Starts a process instance or process element.
+See also [`BrixxProcessDefinition.process.iterator`](#process.iterator)

 **Parameters**